BlenderNeko/ComfyUI_ADV_CLIP_emb/README.md

 determines how up/down weighting should be handled.
 Currently supports the following options:
 - **comfy**: the default in ComfyUI, CLIP vectors are lerped between the prompt and a completely empty prompt
 - **A1111**: CLip vectors are scaled by their weight
 - **comfy++**: Each word is lerped between the prompt and a prompt where the word is masked off.
 This is very expensive but the lerp direction might be more accurate/well behaved?
+This is similar to how [compel](https://github.com/damian0815/compel) does down-weighting, but here we use it for both down and up.

 #### renorm_method:
 determines how the CLIP embedding is scaled back, effects of this appear very minor.
 Currently supports the following options:
 - **none**: leaves the embeddings alone
 - **magnitude**: scales the embedding to recover the magnitude of the unweighted embedding.
 - **mean+std**: recovers the mean and standard deviation of the unweighted embedding.
-- **A1111**: scales the embedding to recover the mean of the unweighted embedding (no idea, don't ask).
+- **A1111**: scales the embedding to recover the mean of the unweighted embedding (if you feel the need to use this, the magnitude option does roughly the same thing but is more mathematically grounded).

 ### Intuition behind attention methods